Katy Garbi: 1989-1993: The beginning and Eurovision

 Two years after her recorded music debut, Garbi released her debut personal album titled Prova (Rehearsal) in 1989.
 In 1990 and 1991 she released her second and third studio albums: Gyalia Karfia (Glass and nails) and Entalma Silepseos (Arrest warrant), respectively.
 Both albums fared well and allowed her to rise in the ranks of the Greek music scene.

 By 1992, Garbi released her fourth album Tou Feggariou Anapnoes (The Breaths of the Moon).
 Garbi took on a more pop approach to her music, faring well with audience as she would gain her first certification when the album achieved gold certification by IFPI.

-In 1993, she accepted the offer to participate in the Eurovision Song Contest 1993 with the song "Ellada, chora tou fotos", where she stirred up controversy in the Greek media due to the slitted blue dress she wore.
+In 1993, she accepted the offer to participate in the Eurovision Song Contest 1993 with the song "Ellada, chora tou fotos", where she stirred up controversy in the Greek media due to the slit blue dress she wore.
 Garbi's performance placed Greece 9th with 64 points.
 Garbi holds the Eurovision record for the individual singer with the longest camera close-up.
 During her performance, the camera showed a focused close-up of Garbi, fixed for 43 seconds before cutting to a different angle.